pmarin98/inet_develop/showcases/tsn/trafficshaping/cbsandats/doc/index.rst

 .. time-aware shaping is not enabled.
 This is the common methodology across these
 .. showcases.

-In this demonstration, similarly to the CBS and ATS showcases, we employ a Time Aware Shaper module with two traffic classes.
+In this demonstration, similarly to the CBS and ATS showcases, we employ a :ned:`Ieee8021qTimeAwareShaper` module with two traffic classes.
 However, one class is shaped using a Credit-Based Shaper (CBS), and the other class is shaped by an Asynchronous Traffic Shaper (ATS).
 Time-aware shaping is not enabled.

 ..
 One class incorporates a Credit-Based Shaper, while the other
 .. utilizes an Asynchronous Traffic Shaper.